gr0undzer0/xp/README.md

               h : Print this help message.

 Notes:
-     If You experience bad enterpreter errors:
+     If You experience bad interpreter errors:
      Please check for the location of bash.
 I test on fedora where everything has been moved to /usr/bin.

 Contact: